dvdstelt/weblog/_posts/2021-07-01-distributed-monolith.md

 There’s a subroutine (method) called `WriteLine`, we provide it with some text and it outputs the text on the console.
 Let’s take this example a few steps further.

-In the not-so-distant past, developers were promised that if they’d use webservices, their system would be decoupled, and more scalable, and additional promises were made.
+In the not-so-distant past, developers were promised that if they used webservices, their system would be decoupled, and more scalable, and additional promises were made.
 Because their big, bad, monolithic application was broken up into smaller webservices it would then suddenly turn into this decoupled distributed system.

 So taking the "Hello world" sample one step further, the end result would be something like this.